msoe-sisyphus-sd/msoe-sis-wiki/Reports/F-W9-Status-Report.md

   * Are they too large?
 How about adding a PBI for each subtask?
 The team feels that part of the reason our velocity was so low this sprint is due to the 'discrete' nature of PBI's.
 Would making them smaller allow for a more granular burndown and accurate representation of effort vs output?
 Or would this create situations where 'work' is completed without customer-impacting value?

 # Conclusion
 The team didn't finish out the sprint how they'd pictured.
 Despite this, the team is excited to demo the results of their work to Bruce, gauge his interest in upcoming PBI's.
-Going into the next sprint, the team is wiser, more cynical, less well-rested, but ready to face any challenges that come head-on.
+Going into the next sprint, the team is wiser, more cynical, but ready to face any challenges that come head-on.